The Dry Years and Skyscraper Acrobatics

 Practice makes perfect?
 It did in this case, where acrobats perfectly balanced in formation on top of the Empire State Building in 1934.
 How queasy was the photogrtapher, on a scale of 1 to 10?

 Last summer Sony's iconic Walkman turned 40.
 It was the very first portable cassette player, and truly revolutionized how we listen to music.
 It also gave rise to the 'Walkman Effect' - the way listening to music with headphones allows people to do something else at the same time.

 Have a good day and see you tomorrow :)

 Step into our time machine

 Fill your future with a vintage look at the past.
-Get the daily email on everything old-school.
+Get the weekly email on everything old-school.